 The Purpose of an Inquest

-The inquest is an inquiry to ascertain the facts relating to the death of a person, namely who has died and how and when and where they died together with the information needed by the Registrar of Deaths so that the death can be registered.
+An inquest is an inquiry to ascertain the facts relating to the death of a person, namely who has died and how, when and where they died together with the information needed by the Registrar of Deaths so that the death can be registered.
 The purpose of the inquest is not to determine culpability, blame, responsibility or liability.

 Where a person has been charged with causing someone’s death, the inquest is adjourned until the trial is over.

 Proceedings at the Inquest

 It is up to the Coroner to decide whom to call to give evidence at inquest.
 The Coroner may also control and limit questioning and may refuse to allow questions aimed at establishing blame.
 As a result, inquest hearings can be unsatisfactory.

 All witnesses that have been called must attend the inquest.
 Anyone who has a “proper interest” may question a witness at the inquest or can instruct a lawyer to ask questions.
 A “properly interested” person includes a parent, spouse or child and anyone acting for the deceased.
 This means that as the deceased’s son, you may question a witness at the inquest.

 Legal Aid is not generally available to cover representation at an inquest, but the costs of representation may be recoverable if a later civil claim for damages is successful.